 - Counseling and Psychological Services

-The graduate business school works closely with the University’s Office of Student Affairs, Leadership, and Community Development (OSLCD) to provide services such as a New York City resource center; an off-campus housing list; a shuttle service between Fordham campuses; discounted and complimentary tickets to Broadway and Off-Broadway shows; locker rentals; validation of discount parking tickets; and discount movie tickets.
-OSLCD also offers a poster enlargement service for business student organizations and provides permission for business school offices and student organizations to post notices on floors other than the business floor.
+The graduate business school works closely with the University’s Office of Student Involvement (OSI) to provide services such as a New York City resource center; an off-campus housing list; a shuttle service between Fordham campuses; discounted and complimentary tickets to Broadway and off-Broadway shows; and discount movie tickets.
+OSI also provides permission for business school offices and student organizations to post notices on floors other than the business floor.

 Monday to Thursday 10 a.m. to 7 p.m.

 Friday 10 a.m. to 5 p.m.

 The Quinn Library, at 140 West 62nd Street, has extensive reference materials, books and most of the important periodicals in the areas of business economics, including The Wall Street Journal and The New York Times available electronically and on microfilm.
 The staff is available to assist students in their research, and the entire collection is accessible through an online catalog.

 The Quinn Library supports in-depth business research through many online databases, including: LexisNexis®, a source of full-text news, business, and legal information; Disclosure Database®, providing comprehensive financial data on publicly traded U.S. and overseas companies; Investext®, a source of company and industry research; and Standard & Poor’s Netadvantage, which offers a broad spectrum of company and investment information.
 These databases can also be accessed off-site.

 Monday to Thursday 8 a.m. to 2 a.m.